Best Water Delivery Services

 - Water jug options: Choose from 3- or 5-gallon jugs of water.
 You can also rent a water dispenser for around $5 per billing cycle if you don’t have your own.

 - Other drinks: Sparkletts delivery service gives you the option to receive other water drinks in addition to jugs of water.
-You can get bottled VOSS or FIJI Water and flavored options like Sparkletts ice and Sparkletts Sparkling Water.
+You can get bottled VOSS or FIJI Water and flavored options like Sparkletts Sparkling Water.
 Sparkletts also supplies coffee in filter bags or pods, soda, juice and tea.

 - Breakroom supplies: It makes sense to order all your breakroom supplies from one provider, and Sparkletts has you covered.
 You can purchase packets of sugar, creamer, coffee filters, plates, napkins and more.